Sun shining through palm leavesPhoto by Samuel Charron on Unsplash

 Costa Rica is the traditional safe-but-exotic destination for backpacking trips and Spanish Club excursions.
 But is Costa Rica a safe destination for all these travelers?

 The good news is that Costa Rica lives up to its billing as one of the safest countries in the Western Hemisphere.
-By taking a few simple precautions you can have a great time and enjoy the country’s cities, beaches, rainforests, and mountains.
+By taking some simple precautions you can have a great time and enjoy the country’s cities, beaches, rainforests, and mountains.

 NUMBERS SHOW COSTA RICA’S SAFETY